 In addition, the glass cover should be clear and no interfere with the display of the tablet device.
 Colours and High Definition viewing should not be noticeably impended.

 It is also important the protector can be applied easily and bubble free.
 I've seen some horrendous outcomes when screen protectors are not applied properly.

-A lot of people simply do not read the instructions (or apply common sense in some cases - apologies if that sounds harsh).
+Many people simply do not read the instructions (or apply common sense in some cases - apologies if that sounds harsh).

-Wash your hands and clean the tablet screen so there is no dust or debris, and make sure the screen protector is aligned with the screen before pressing against the screen from the middle to the outside edges.
+Wash your hands and clean the tablet screen, so there is no dust or debris, and make sure the screen protector is aligned with the screen before pressing against the screen from the middle to the outside edges.

 I've seen one useful review that explains the time their son sat on their table device.
 Instead of breaking the tablet screen, it broke the glass protector only.
 That will have saved them a small fortune as the device does not need repaired or replaced.

 If you have a busy household, or take your device travelling, seriously consider investing in a screen protector.